gugzkumar/cheet-sheet/docs/setup.md

 # Setup and Preparation

+This is all the preliminary things you will need to do before running the app on your computer or deploying it to AWS.

 ## Repo
 First fork or clone this repo on your own Github account.
 I strongly suggest you use github since it will be easy to automate code deployments through Circle CI.